Making big data real for businesses (part – II): Leveraging social media data to identify key consumer insights

 Leveraging digital assets like CRM websites, mobile apps/sites and other trade & ad related sources

-Partnering with analytics vendors or service providers and leveraging consulting services will help businesses speed up the process while remaining cost-effective.
+Partnering with data analytics companies and leveraging consulting services will help businesses speed up the process while remaining cost-effective.
 Alternatively, they can create an in-house integrated ecosystem that has the right talent and infrastructure to handle analytical requirements internally.
 Once the required infrastructure is in place, social media “listening posts” can be set up.

 However, social media analysis is fraught with a range of issues such as: